whyvos/info/README.md

-you can call me whatever youd like but i mostly answer to dave or sidi
+you can call me whatever youd like but i mostly answer to jacob or etho

-any prns + it/its, try not to overuse they
+it/he/shi but im prnfluid so ehhhh

-dsaf artist!!! generally just in the fandom as well...i have been for 7 years im chopped and also unc
+wl.j + dsaf my favs forever

 feel free to come up and talk to me i looove talking to people